Do You Need a Maryland Personal Injury Lawyer? (Maybe not.)

 Keep in mind that "handle it yourself" actually means "settle it yourself."
 If you are filing a claim for more than $5,000, there are procedural things that you must do to make certain your claim is heard (the most notable is discussed here).
 If you are filing suit or going to trial, you run a grave risk of getting your case dismissed for failure to do some technical thing that you must do to maintain your claim.What the Insurance Company Does Not Want You to Know in a Maryland Claim

 - Their first offer is just a first offer.
-When dealing with victims directly, they try to instill fear that their first offer is their last offer and to reject it risks having them pull the settlement off the table.
+When dealing with victims directly, insurance companies try to instill fear that their first offer is their last offer and to reject the offer risks having them pull the settlement off the table.
 Could it be their first and final offer?
 Could they pull the settlement off the table?
 Yes and yes.
 But both are extremely unlikely.
+It has happened to our firm a few times but the original offer returned plus a lot more in every case where this has happened.

 - A recorded statement is never a good idea.
 Sure, there are some situations where it may be that you have a contractual obligation in an uninsured motorist claim to give a recorded statement.
 But they are never going to help you get more money for your case.
 It is just a weapon the insurance companies use against you.